vedanshi04/finance-insight-dashboard/README.md

 ## 📊 Sample Use Cases

 - Financial report generation
-- Transactional data exploration
+- Exploratory analysis of transactional datasets
-- Investment or sales data visualizations
+- Investment, revenue, or sales trend visualization
-- Internal dashboards for finance teams
+- Real-time summaries of financial files using GPT
-- Teaching data wrangling or EDA with real-world datasets
+- Teaching EDA and AI summarization in finance

 ---